rehanahmad32454/library-management-system-project-in-c/readme.md

 **Multiple Librarians**

 Extend the system to allow multiple librarians with different access levels.

+**Student Records**

-Student Records: Integrate student records to track individual student history with the library.
+Integrate student records to track individual student history with the library.

+**Enhanced UI**

-Enhanced UI: Improve the user interface for better user experience.
+Improve the user interface for better user experience.